rajanayakdevops/git_learning/README.md

-# hi this is rajanayakdevops
+# this is raja learnin:g git for the second time

 and today we are going to learn git and github in depth and this is first time i am learnig git and github